NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __python__: Boolean flag to specify whether Boost should be built with Python support.
 If enabled, the Python C headers need to be installed (typically this can be done by adding `python-dev` or `python-devel` to the list of OS packages).
+This flag is ignored if `bootstrap_opts` is set.
 The default is False.

 - __sourceforge__: Boolean flag to specify whether Boost should be downloaded from SourceForge rather than the current Boost